top of page

 There's a fantastic new attraction waiting to greet visitors to the Battle of Britain Memorial Trust's Wing visitor centre.

-Pride of place in the reception area has been given over to a battle-damaged Rolls Royce Merlin Mk XII engine from a Spitfire once flown by top Polish pilots from the famous No 303 Squadron.
+Pride of place in the reception area has been given over to a battle-damaged Rolls Royce Merlin Mk XII engine from a Spitfire once flown by top pilots from the famous Polish No 303 Squadron.

 The engine has been loaned to the Trust by Laguna’s Spitfire Legacy (LSL), a not-for-profit project that is restoring Mk IIb Spitfire P8331 Sumatra, the aircraft this engine powered during World War Two.
 It was excavated, along with the aircraft, many years after Sumatra crashed in France during the war.